|

 Companion and Knightsbridge ranges for the mobility challenged.

-The Companion boasts easy to use controls featuring
+The Companion boasts easy to use controls featuring smooth automatic braking.

 In common with most manufacturers, Road-Knight offers its